 A legitimate SEO company should provide you with a list of accomplishments for other clients.
 You should contact those website owners or executives and learn more about the SEO company.
 If they can’t provide references, consider looking elsewhere for digital marketing services.

-Final Thoughts On SEO In Australia And Avoiding SEO Scams
+Final Thoughts On Australian SEO And Avoiding Scams

 SEO scams run rampant in the digital age.
 Australia is taking steps to better protect businesses from falling prey.
 It may prompt not only change in Australia but change around the world.